4 Reasons You’re Forgetting A Whole Lot Of Dream Details Quickly

 So aren’t you remembering your dreams?
 Here are four possible reasons.

-Maybe you need to focus on the basics of the Dream Recovery System.
+Focus on the basics of the Dream Recovery System.
 Perhaps you need to use PACTREPS, the acronym that helps you remember the dream’s details.
 Maybe you’ve forgotten to wear a memory device on your non-dominant hand.
 Perhaps you haven’t been keeping a pad of paper or your dream journal handy.

 The Dream Recovery System isn’t magic.
 What it does do, however, is “prime the pump.”
 It gets you ready to remember.